 Another material you can use in repairing potholes is hot mix asphalt.
-This component is often used in large-scale paving applications but can also be used to repair parts of pavements.
+This component is often used in large-scale paving applications but can also be used to patch up parts of the road.

 Unlike cold mix asphalt, hot mix asphalt needs to be heated up in a cooking machine and cured.
 These extra steps might mean that you need to spend more money and time repairing a pothole, but they are worth the resources.

 The curing process allows the material to bind with the existing asphalt surface better.
-This means that hot mix asphalt creates a more permanent solution to potholes that can last for years.
+This means that hot mix asphalt creates a more permanent road patch solution to potholes that can last for years.

 Hot mix asphalt can also address the underlying problem that caused the pothole in the first place.
 Additionally, this material can help prevent potholes from appearing again, saving you more time and money in the long run.